microsoft/industry/foundations/powerPlatform/readme.md

 ## Management and Monitoring

 Power Platform provides first-party connectors for the Power Platform administration capabilities so organizations can configure and implement the desired management scenarios and automation needed for their tenant and environments.
 The [Center of Excellence starter-kit](https://docs.microsoft.com/power-platform/guidance/coe/core-components) provides ready to use solutions that enables curated management experiences in addition to what the Power Platform admin center enables by default.
 Further overall management, including observability and auditing is crucial to ensure a continiously healthy tenant and environments, the usage of the various applications deployed in the environments, as well as the Dataverse platform.
-Additional integration and end to end view will rely on Microsoft 365 Security and Compliance Center, and Azure Active Directory.
+Additional integration and end-to-end view will rely on Microsoft 365 Security and Compliance Center, and Azure Active Directory.
 For most of the services in Power Platform, organizations who are using Azure can integrate with Azure Monitor (Application Insights and Log Analytics) for long-term retention and further analysis.

 ![management](./images/management.png)